stammen/LocalHostUWP/README.md

 1. Click on the Test button

-1. The contents of the file test.json (served from a localhost http server) will be displayer in the UWP app window
+1. The contents of the file test.json (served from a localhost http server) will be displayed in the UWP app window